Penicillin and Alcohol

 Why You Should Avoid Mixing Alcohol with Antibiotics like Penicillin

 This combination also creates issues with a person’s concentration, coordination, and cognitive function.
-If you suffer from a bacterial illness, drinking alcohol can disrupt the hydration and sleep processes that your body requires to recover effectively.
+If you suffer from a bacterial infection, drinking alcohol can disrupt the hydration and sleep processes that your body requires to recover effectively.

 What Are Antibiotics?

-These medications are designed to stop antibodies from reproducing or killing any invading bacteria.
+These medications are designed to prevent antibodies from reproducing or killing invading bacteria.
 Even though the white blood cells in your body are meant to eradicate harmful bacteria, these cells might not be strong enough if the amount of harmful bacteria is too high.
 The types of conditions that antibiotics can properly treat include:

 - Urinary tract infections